MissingDeadlines/iolite/iolite_docs/plugins/lua.rst

 Going further
 -------------

 Our GitHub repository houses a couple of `Lua-based samples <https://github.com/MissingDeadlines/iolite/tree/main/iolite_samples>`_ which serve as an excellent reference and starting point.
-Otherwise, header over to the :ref:`lua api` documentation to quickly locate the functionality you are looking for.
+Otherwise, header over to the :ref:`api_lua` documentation to quickly locate the functionality you are looking for.